As an Amazon Associate I earn from qualifying purchases.

 Before our current scales, we had another of the same model.
 It lasted until the day I stepped on the screen and cracked it.
 The scale still worked but I couldn’t read the weight.
 Despite ordering another one via Amazon Prime that same day, I was forced to go to Walmart and buy a food scale so that I could get packages sent out.

 If you have a permanent shipping station, having a scale that runs on AC power will be God-send.
 You can simply install it and forget it.
-In my case, however, I often move my scale around to weigh different things and so I can fit large items on it.
-In those times it is super helpful that it can be battery powered as well.
+In my case, however, I often move my scale around to weigh different things so I can fit large items on it.
+In those times it is super helpful that it can be battery-powered as well.

 While I don’t want to have to calibrate a scale before using it, it is nice to have the option.
 If at some point down the road, our scale becomes less accurate I would like some recourse to fix it rather than just throwing it away and starting over.